bbborbo/RiskierRain/RiskierRain/README.txt

 known issues!!
--shocked enemies leave their stunned corpses behind when getting void bubbled and throw a million NREs :c -simu elites are not immune to lost seers which leads to lol interactions -networking issues
+-shocked enemies leave their stunned corpses behind when getting void bubbled and throw a million NREs :c -simu elites are not immune to lost seers which leads to lol interactions (this can crash the game) -networking issues